Ruthhl3ss/AzureDevOpsCourse/Course 2 - Create StorageAccount/Readme.md

 ### Objective 3 - Add a Private EndPoint to the Storage Account

 **This objective is optional**.
 If you are way ahead of the rest of colleagues in the class, try to add a private endpoint to your StorageAccount deployment.
-This requires another resource in the Bicep Template of the StorageAccount .
+This requires another resource in the Bicep Template of the StorageAccount. **This is a tricky one!**

 [Microsoft Doc about Bicep Template for Route Table Deployment](https://docs.microsoft.com/en-us/azure/templates/microsoft.network/routetables?tabs=bicep)